superwofy/CICPortal/README.md

 * The proxy defined in the provisioning XML must be an IPv4 instead of a domain name.
 Domain names cannot be resolved at this stage.
 * The server address can be defined as both a domain name or IPv4.
 Setting to an IP should save on a DNS query.
 * Setting addresses such as BON and provisioning to 127.0.0.1 speeds up access since Squid won't have to make a DNS query.
-* Static assets such as PNGs are cached but only for the current session.
+* Static assets such as PNGs for the current session.
+Set cache headers to persist cache.
 * PSIM (Prefit SIM), CSIM (Customer SIM)
 * The Ghidra module for SH4 is quite good.